29 December, 2023

 Chamber

 Bounty!
-Two Lower Bass player of note that gave me the greatest pleasure!
+Two Lower String player of note that gave me the greatest pleasure!
 Top pic shows Cellist Raphaela Gromes in an Offenbach program (Sony).
 I'm an Offenbach fan (RCA Fiedler's Gaite Parisienne is one of my fav albums), but few know he was an accomplished cello virtuoso, and this album is so comforting that I have listened to it many times.
 Album of the year (BTW, it won the Opus Klassik Chamber award!)!
 Not far behind is the Double bass recital from Mikyung Sung (Modus Vivendi).
 These two albums shall test your (and your system) understanding of bass tone.
 Forget about the utterly boring Gary Karr, who puts me to sleep!
 Another excellent threesome is the Trio Metral, whose Chausson and Ravel (La Dolce Vita) are wonderful.
 The refined (sometimes too much so as to be fuzzy, as in their Haydn) Chiaroscuro Quartet is lovely in Mozart’s Prussian Quartets (BIS).
 The Schumann Quartett curates an excellent program (with some rarely heard but fascinating pieces) on 1923 (Berlin Classics).
 For a wind ensemble, you cannot go wrong with the veteran Ma’alot (used to be on MDG).
 Start with their Beethoven (Avi Music).

 I have followed Composer Julia Wolfe (Bang on a Can).
 The work that gave me most pleasure recently is LAD.
 The original is for Bagpipe, on Dark Full Ride (Cantaloupe).
 But Sean Shibe made a meal out of it on the guitar, on album softloud (Delphian), which then inspired violinist Rahki Singh, whose violin transcription is on Purnima (Cantaloupe again).
 I absolutely DIG this music!
 Highly dramatic and, dare I say, a challenge for the audiophile!
 Listen to all three!
 Is amplified music chamber music?